openfin/excel-api-example/README.md

 > npm start
 ```
 This will start a simple HTTP server on port 8080 and launch the OpenFin App automatically.

+# Getting Started

+## Reading and Writing to a Spreadsheet:

+## Subscribing to Events:

 ## Custom Functions:

 The Excel plugin also allows you to call custom JS functions from excel.
 You can use them to do some complicated calculations using your connected app and feed the
 result back to Excel, or you can simply use them to register cells that you would like to be